 Tuesday 1 May 1990

-As someone who is still 10 short of the present 92 League grounds despite having been to well over a hundred, it’s hard not to yearn for the 33 years from 1955 when not a single one was built – especially when so many these days look much the same.
-In 1988 the club breaking this mould was Scunthorpe, proudly unveiling the monumentally dull Glanford Park as the first new ground since Southend left the Kursaal.
-Ironically the next – Walsall’s Bescot Stadium – took only two years to come along.
+As someone not yet in the 92 Club despite having been to well over a hundred League grounds, it’s hard not to yearn for the 33 years from 1955 when not a single one was built – especially when so many these days look much the same.
+In 1988 the club breaking the mould was Scunthorpe, proudly unveiling the monumentally dull Glanford Park as the first new venue since the release of Rock Around The Clock.
+By contrast the next one, Walsall’s Bescot Stadium, took only two years to come along.
 And it was pretty much identical in size, shape and dullness.

-As the dawning of a new era, therefore, the long-awaited “Farewell to Fellows Park” felt slightly lacking.
-The game – against a Rotherham side safely in mid-table and not really that bothered, who brought a travelling support of 15 – was one of those rearranged matches that used to get tagged onto the end of the season after the rest had finished.
-5,697 showed up to see Andy Dornan give Walsall the lead at the Street End only for Rotherham – in fetching pale lemon and sky blue – to equalise with the last-ever League goal at the old place.
+As the dawning of a new era, the long-awaited farewell to Fellows Park felt rather lacking.
+The game against a Rotherham side safely in mid-table and not really that bothered, who brought a travelling support of 15, was one of those languid rearranged matches that used to get tagged onto the end of the season after the rest had finished.
+Walsall, meanwhile, had done their best to spoil the party by having another shocking campaign and getting themselves relegated.
+The 5,697 who showed up saw Andy Dornan open the scoring only for Rotherham, in fetching pale lemon and sky blue, to equalise with the last-ever League goal at the old place.
 My main recollections – apart from the Millers’ shirts – are that it was a beautiful spring evening, the pies ran out, and the crowd refused to sing You’ll Never Walk Alone.

-I am grateful to Alex Mowbray for permission to use some of the pictures in this article.
-They originally appeared on www.fellowspark.wordpress.com
+(I’m grateful to Alex Mowbray for permission to use some of the pictures in this article.
+They originally appeared on www.fellowspark.wordpress.com)